 Customer relationships must be navigated carefully, aiming for a balance of making the customer feel heard and appreciated and encouraging them to engage with your product or service.
 This is important because organizations that offer poor customer service simply aren’t able to sell products.
 According to American Express, one-third of customers are ready to switch to another company after a single negative service experience.
 If you and your team members are focused only on selling at the expense of providing high-quality service to your customers, there’s a very good chance you’re costing your organization a considerable amount of money.

-When you’re ready to acknowledge the fact that excellent customer service and increased sales success go hand in hand, you’ll develop an appreciation for the tools and techniques that make the delivery of great customer service that little bit easier.
+When you’re ready to acknowledge the fact that excellent customer service and increased sales success go hand in hand, you’ll develop an appreciation for the tools and techniques that make the delivery of great customer service a little bit easier.
 Below, you’ll learn four simple tips – of many! – that will help you to step up your customer service game and see the associated impacts on sales.

 Know the benefits of buying